Code-Institute-Submissions/getMyTattoo/README.md

 ### :page_with_curl: All Artists

 This page displays all the artists in the database, in alphabetical order.
+The results are paginated 5 at a time.

 ### :page_with_curl: Show Styles